Nonye2K3/chia/Upgrading-from-Alpha-to-Beta.md

 * Move the plots if necessary to `~/.chia/1.0beta1/plots`.
 You may have to create the new plots directory with `mkdir ~/.chia/1.0beta1/plots`.
 If you've used a symbolic link you can now just create a symbolic link in `~/.chia/1.0beta1/`.
 Double check that all of the paths to your plots are correct in the just copied over plots.yaml for your new plot location (if you move them to `~/.chia/1.0beta1/plots`.)

-* In your new keys.yaml, you want to copy *only* the two pool_sks, and sk_seed from the old config in `chia-blockchain-alpha/config/keys.yaml` into the new config at `~/.chia/1.0beta1/config/keys.yaml`.
+* In your new keys.yaml, you want to copy *ONLY* the two pool_sks, and sk_seed from the old config in `chia-blockchain-alpha/config/keys.yaml` into the new keys config at `~/.chia/1.0beta1/config/keys.yaml`.
 Make sure to keep the format of this file correct.
+Note that the old config.yaml should not be copied, as the format has changed.

 That should allow you to run `chia-start-farmer &` and have farming begin.
 Then run `chia-start-wallet-gui &` on MacOS or Linux desktops or `chia-start-wallet-server&` and run the chia.exe on Windows WSL 2.